Sweden charges man with spying for Russia on Sweden and the US | Law-Order

 - Sweden

-Swedish prosecutors on Monday indicted a man on charges of spying on Sweden and the United States on behalf of Russia, the indictment showed.
+Swedish prosecutors indicted a man on Monday on charges of spying on Sweden and the United States on behalf of Russia.

-Police arrested the suspect last November on the outskirts of Stockholm, together with a second individual who was released shortly after.
-The man was charged with gross unlawful intelligence activity against the two countries between 2013 and 2022, the indictment showed.
+Police arrested Sergej Skvortsov last November on the outskirts of Stockholm, together with a second individual who was released shortly after.
+Skvortsov, 60, was charged with gross unlawful intelligence activity against the two countries between 2013 and 2022, according to the indictment.
+His lawyer said he denies all charges.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)